Utilities API¶

 - Raises:

-is not callable.
+TypeErrorifvalueis not callable.

-- assert_is_callable_and_has_first_param_sender(value: Any) None ¶
+- assert_is_callable_and_has_first_param_sender(value: Any) None¶

 Raises an exception if

-value` is not a callable which has ``sender
+value` is not a callable which has ``senderas its first positional argument.- Parameters:

 value – The input to check.